 Sounds great, but an outdated server can’t handle all of that traffic, and the key push behind your site redesign is…more traffic!
 Without an updated server, you can’t go viral without your website crashing.

-Your server should also be fast enough to keep your visitors happy.
-When it comes to websites, it’s all about instant gratification.
+Your server should also be fast enough to keep your website visitors happy.
+When it comes to the internet, it’s all about instant gratification.
 When your customers don’t have to wait for your site to load, they’re happy.
 Google’s happy.
 Everyone’s happy.

 6. Improve Website Security